Rises in yields, commodities hint at global reflation

 Oil and copper prices have sped to their highest for the year so far, while zinc reached ground not trod in eight months.

-Brent crude has climbed 53 percent from its January trough to reach $69.15 a barrel, with U.S. crude not far behind at $62.08.
+Brent crude LCOc1 has climbed 53 percent from its January trough to reach $69.15 a barrel, with U.S. crude CLc1 not far behind at $62.08.

 The jump in bund yields look eerily similar to that for copper, hinting at some correlation if not causation.